 Will drinking milk help cure an ulcer?

 No. Milk can make your ulcer worse.
 Milk provides brief relief of ulcer pain because it coats the stomach lining.
-But milk also stimulates your stomach to produce more acid and digestive juices, which can aggravate ulcers.
+But milk also causes your stomach to produce more acid and digestive juices, which can make ulcers worse.

 How can I prevent ulcers?